 Insights from NHNAI academic network:

-“WHY IS PRIVACY SO IMPORTANT?
-FOR A NUMBER OF REASONS.
-Firstly, to preserve people’s dignity.
-Out of modesty, you might say.
+First, to preserve people’s dignity.
+Out of decency, you might say.
 Secondly, because revealing things that should remain secret makes people vulnerable.
 It can undermine their authority if they have responsibilities.
 It makes it more difficult for them to assume the social role they must play in their professional lives.
-It can also reveal their weaknesses and allow unscrupulous people to exploit them to manipulate them, defraud them, steal their identity or do them harm.
-Finally, protecting privacy is important because everyone needs a refuge, a place where they can recharge their batteries without worrying about what they say, do or think. »
+It can also lead to their weaknesses being revealed, enabling unscrupulous people to exploit them to manipulate, defraud, steal their identity or do them harm.
+Finally, protecting privacy is important because everyone needs a refuge, a place where they can recharge their batteries without worrying about what they say, do or think. (…)

-“Doesn’t privacy have a special relationship with other freedoms?
-This is the view of professor and legal expert Yves Poullet, who specialises in IT law.
-In his view, privacy is not a fundamental freedom alongside other freedoms, but a condition of other freedoms.
+Moreover, privacy “is not a fundamental freedom alongside other freedoms, but a condition of other freedoms.
 In particular, freedom of expression and freedom of movement.
-If I know,’ he says, ’that I am constantly being spied on, I will no longer dare to express myself as I wish, even in more intimate and private settings.
-If I feel controlled at all times, how can I move around as I wish? »
+[As says Yves Poullet, if I know] that I am constantly being spied on, I will no longer dare to express myself as I wish, even in more intimate and private settings.
+If I feel controlled at all times, how can I move around as I wish?”[2]
+With emerging neurotechnology providing new powers of analysis and manipulation of brain functioning, privacy issues may become even more acute, with the possibility to undermine what our mental integrity and psychological identity.
+It may be time to recognize ‘neuro-rights’ as certain countries have already done.